 As enjoyable as the summer can be, it's important to remain vigilant about signs of heat-related injuries in hot weather.
 Illnesses like heat exhaustion, heat edema, and heat stroke can require hospitalization and lead to serious consequences.
-In fact, high heat causes more fatalities than any other extreme weather event (including hurricanes and tornadoes) and accounts for approximately 600 to 1,500 deaths every year in the United States.
+In fact, high heat causes more fatalities than any other extreme weather event (including hurricanes and tornadoes) and accounts for 1,500 deaths every year in the United States.

 Unfortunately, the majority of these fatalities occur in adults aged 65 and older, making it crucial for caregivers and family members to recognize the signs of heat-related injury in seniors.
 Let's take a closer look at why seniors are more affected by the heat, how to recognize the signs and symptoms of heat stress, and what you can do to keep seniors from overheating and prevent injury and illness.